-I was reading the other day about an interview with Susanne Bier, the Danish director whose film “In a Better World” won the Best Foreign Film Oscar this year.
+I was reading one day about an interview with Susanne Bier, the Danish director whose film “In a Better World” won the Best Foreign Film Oscar this year.
 While film critics said the film is about revenge, Bier said it is about learning.
 "Christian goes from being a very angry kid to be someone who has learned something, and who might eventually turn into a compassionate human being, because he has met compassion."

 This kept me thinking about those people who don’t have dramatic, life-changing experiences that alter their world-view and their sense of self-worth.
 Then, I thought this is how NLP, or Neuro-Linguistic Programming, provides an alternative.